 Even Sesame Street has been running classic clips in their latest episodes.
 And did you hear that Nickelodeon is bringing back Clarissa Explains It All?

 Oh yes they are!
 I am over the moon about this.
 And it’s not just Clarissa – my old friend Doug Funny is coming back too!
-Anyone else want to be Patty Mayonnaise when they were in middle school?
+Anyone else wants to be Patty Mayonnaise when they were in middle school?

 Speaking of mayonnaise and nostalgia… I went through a phase as a toddler where I was really into Peanut butter and mayonnaise sandwiches.
 My mom swears they are really tasty with sprouts on them.
 To that I say, “Pass me the fluff!”

 My coworkers and I were talking about the wonders of the fluffernutter sandwich at lunch yesterday (as we all munched healthy, grown-up food much to our dismay).
 One of the interns sitting with us is Canadian – and had never heard of fluff.
 Whoa.

 My desires to move to Canada for free health care have been quashed in a single blow.
 So when I happened to pass by a display of Fluff when I was running errands last night, I bought some on behalf of our poor, deprived, Canadian intern.